SchlossLab/Sovacool_OptiFit_mSphere_2022/paper/response-to-reviewers.md

 Also, it may be helpful to remind the reader how quality was determined (see L172).**

+We describe MCC in more detail under the description of the OptiFit algorithm, which we expect readers would read just before looking at Figure 1.
+We added a few more details to the MCC description in this section (L111-113 and L117-118), In the caption of Figure 1 we also added examples of the confusion matrix values for the first and last MCC scores.

+We revised the sentence formerly at L172 to note that we mean “quality” in terms of MCC score (L184).

 **OptiClust: On lines 78-80 the authors state that “previous studies” found OptiClust generate the highest quality OTUs, but then they have only a single reference which is the original paper describing the